Francesca Bartolini, PhD

 Dr. Bartolini is a biologist with a Ph.D. in Biochemistry from NYU.
 She heads a research laboratory investigating the role of formin-mediated microtubule stability and tubulin post-translational modifications in the onset of neurodegenerative and neuropathic disease.

-- Assistant Professor of Pathology & Cell Biology at CUMC
+- Associate Professor of Pathology & Cell Biology at CUMC

 Credentials & Experience

 Education & Training

 - PhD, 2004 Biochemistry, New York University (NYU Medical Center - University Hospital)

 April 2013 Schaefer Research Scholar Award for distinguished achievement in human physiology, Columbia University’s College of Physicians and Surgeons, New York

 "Reserve your right to think, for even to think wrongly is better than not to think at all"- Hypatia of Alexandria, mathematician and philosopher (370 AD - 415 AD)